RedisGraph/RedisGraph/docs/administration.md

 aof-use-rdb-preamble yes
 ```

-## Master/Slave Replication
+## Replication

-RedisGraph supports replication inherently, and using a master/slave set-up, you can use slaves for high availability.
-On top of that, slaves can be used for querying, to load-balance read traffic.
+RedisGraph supports replication inherently, and using a master-replica set-up, you can use replicas for high availability.
+On top of that, replicas can be used for querying, to load-balance read traffic.

 ## Cluster Support

-RedisGraph does not support clustering, in the current release a graph can not be distributed on multiple nodes.
+When creating multiple graphs in RedisGraph running on a Redis cluster, the graphs will be distributed across the cluster.
+RedisGraph does not support sharded graph.